optimex-xyz/evm-smartcontract/docs/Overview.md

 ###### `NativeVault` and `TokenVault` contracts:

-These contracts are used as the PetaFi Contract across various asset chains.
+These contracts are used as the Optimex Contract across various asset chains.

 - Handles the necessary logic for depositing funds, settling payments, and issuing refunds.
 - `NativeVault` contract: